Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Conclusions and discussions

-Firstly, we investigate the image of a Konoplya-Zhidenko rotating non-Kerr metric black hole encompassed by a prograde thin accretion disk.
+Firstly, we investigate the image of a Konoplya-Zhidenko rotating non-Kerr metric black hole encompassed by a prograde thin accretion disk, see Figure \ref{figbpA1} and Figure \ref{figbpA2}.
 In all these images, one can consistently observe a prominent dark region surrounded by a narrow photon ring.
 The dark region corresponds to the accretion disk profile at $r = r_h$, commonly referred to as the inner shadow, while the photon ring aligns closely with the critical curve of the black hole.
-Regardless of whether $a>M$ or $a<M$, an increase in the rotation parameter reduces the area of the inner shadow region, whereas an increase in the deformation parameter produces the opposite effect.
-At low observation angles, that is, $\theta_o = 0^{\circ}$ and $\theta_o = 17^{\circ}$, although the shadow region in $\theta_o = 17^{\circ}$ has a slight deformation and moves to the upper left of the image screen, it does not show obvious photon ring concentric circles like $\theta_o = 0^{\circ}$, but the difference in brightness distribution near the image is not obvious, so that the direct image and the lens image cannot be directly distinguished.
-When the observed inclination is $\theta_o = 80^{\circ}$, the deformation of the inner shadow region becomes clearly identifiable, exhibiting a shape reminiscent of a hat.
+Regardless of whether $a>M$ or $a<M$, an increase in the deformation parameter $\xi$ will expand the area of the inner shadow region.
+At low observation angles ($\theta_o = 17^{\circ}$), although the shadow region in $\theta_o = 17^{\circ}$ has a slight deformation and moves to the upper left of the image screen, it does not show obvious photon ring concentric circles like $\theta_o = 0^{\circ}$, but the difference in brightness distribution near the image is not obvious, so that the direct image and the lens image cannot be directly distinguished.
+When the observed inclination is $\theta_o = 83^{\circ}$, the deformation of the inner shadow region becomes clearly identifiable, exhibiting a shape reminiscent of a hat.
 Then, a clear distinction can be made between the direct image and the lensed image.
-Notably, a prominent feature emerges on the left side of the screen: a bright crescent or eyebrow-shaped area that contributes to the amplification of the angle, thereby enhancing the Doppler effect.
-To accurately analyze the true situation of accreting material around the black hole, we conducted an in-depth investigation into the redshift factor of both the direct and lensed images.
-In the case of direct images, the results indicate that at an smaller observation angle($\theta_o = 0^{\circ}$ and $\theta_o = 17^{\circ}$), the observer can only detect the redshift factor on the screen.
-As $\theta_o$ increase to $\theta_o=83^{\circ}$, a blueshift is also observed on the left side of the screen.
+It should be noted that a bright crescent-shaped or eyebrow-like region is visible on the left side of the screen, as illustrated in Figure \ref{figbpA1} and Figure \ref{figbpA2}, which results from the Doppler effect.
+To accurately analyze the real situation of the accreted matter around the black hole, we also examined the redshift distribution of the direct image and the lensed image.
+In the case of direct images, the results indicate that at a smaller observation angle($\theta_o = 17^{\circ}$), the observer can only detect the redshift factor on the screen.
+As $\theta_o$ increases to $\theta_o=83^{\circ}$, a blueshift is also observed on the left side of the screen.
 In the case of the lensed image, the observed inclination changes are analogous to those observed in the direct image.
-However, a notable distinction is the petal-like blue shift that appears on the left side of the screen when $\theta_o = 83^{\circ}$, which is considerably smaller in magnitude compared to the direct image results.
-Furthermore, the alteration of the parameter space will result in modifications to the ranges of redshift and blueshift, but these changes are unlikely to significantly affect the overall characteristics.
+However, a notable distinction is the petal-like blueshift that appears on the left side of the screen when $\theta_o = 83^{\circ}$, which is considerably smaller in magnitude compared to the direct image results.
+Furthermore, the alteration of the parameter space will result in modifications to the ranges of redshift and blueshift.